Sintra-Portugal.com

 The entrance to the Parque da Liberdade

-Once in the park, head uphill to the southern exit, which opens out onto the Rua Visconde de Monserrate.
+Once inside the park, follow the paths uphill to the southern exit, which brings you out onto the Rua Visconde de Monserrate.
+From there, turn left and continue the climb.

 Parque da Liberdade Sintra